Kim Bruce

 Kim B. Bruce is an American computer scientist.
-He is the Reuben C. and Eleanor Winslow Professor of Computer Science at Pomona College, and was previously the Frederick Latimer Wells Professor of Computer Science at Williams College.
+He is the Emeritus Reuben C. and Eleanor Winslow Professor of Computer Science at Pomona College, and was previously the Frederick Latimer Wells Professor of Computer Science at Williams College.
 He helped establish the computer science departments at both institutions.
 His work focuses on the design of programming languages.

 Early life and education

 Bruce attended Pomona College.
 He then received his doctorate from the University of Wisconsin–Madison.

 Career

 Bruce was the Frederick Latimer Wells Professor of Computer Science at Williams College for 28 years.
 He then moved to teach at his alma mater, Pomona.